scikit-image/scikit-image/doc/source/skips/1-governance.rst

 with the SC duties are expected to resign.

-The initial Steering Council of scikit-image consists of Stéfan van der Walt, Juan Nunez-Iglesias, Emmanuelle Gouillart, and Josh Warner.
+The initial Steering Council of scikit-image consists of Stéfan van der Walt, Juan Nunez-Iglesias, Emmanuelle Gouillart, Josh Warner, and Zachary Pincus.

 Decision Making Process
 =======================